123Rocco123/Java-GUI-Projects/README.md

 - Java Login System
   - This is a basic login system which can be implemented when user verification is required.
 - School App (Currently Working On)
-  - Add delete funtionality to "Journal" panels.
+  - Add delete funtionality to "Journal", "Homework" panels.

 ## Goals
 The goal of this repository is that of improving my Java and Java GUI skills.
 As well as creating projects and applications that interest me.